Estimates of sub and super solutions of Schr\"odinger equations with very singular potentials: Introduction

 3mm

-Linear and nonlinear boundary value problems for operators $L_V$ with $V$ as in \eqref{S1.1} have been investigated by many authors.
-But, to our knowledge, these were restricted to potentials where the ground state is known, i.e. sharp two-sided estimates of the ground state are available.
-Usually, the analysis depends on these sharp estimates in an essential way.
+Linear and nonlinear boundary value problems for operators $L_V$, with $V$ as in \eqref{S1.1}, have been investigated by many authors.
+The cases $F=\bdw$ or $F$ a singleton have been most frequently investigated.
+Following is a list of some recent works in the area:\\ [1mm]

-In the case of strongly singular potentials \eqref{S1.1}, such estimates are available only in a few instances, in smooth domains:\\ [2mm] (i) $F$ a singleton, (also in cones)\\ [2mm] (ii) $F=\bdw$, \\ [2mm] (iii) $F=F_k$ a smooth $k$-dim. manifold without boundary.\\ [2mm] The estimates of the ground state in (i) and (ii) are classical.
-For the estimate in case (iii) see Fall and Mahmoudi \cite{Fall-Mah}.
-For (i) in cones see Devyver, Pinchover and Psaradakis \cite{DPP}.